How to Clean Your Foot Scrubber or Body Buffer

 Our terra cotta tools last practically forever, because they're fired in a kiln and because they're solid - the texture is only on the surface, so they can be cleaned easily.

 For daily use, liquid soap, shower gel or shampoo work best versus bar soap since that can get stuck in the texture.
-After use to clean, just rinse with water, place it flat with the scrubbing side down so water can drain out, and let dry thoroughly.
+To clean after use, just rinse with water, place it flat with the scrubbing side down so water can drain out, and let dry thoroughly.

 Once in a while, use a nail brush, scrub bush or old toothbrush to remove any buildup.
 Rinse and lay flat with scrubbing side down to dry out.